Department of Linguistics • Why major in linguistics?

 Please see the NACLO website for the handbook, practice problems, and registration.
 Registration is free of charge.

-NACLO will be held at UMass Amherst, at the Integrated Learning Center, room N400.
+UMass Amherst has been hosting the Western Massachusetts NACLO contest site since 2017, at the Integrated Learning Center, room N400.
 Lunch will be provided free of charge.

 Visitor parking is available here.
 Maps, directions to campus, and more information for visitors can be found here.
 Several buses pass through the university campus; their routes and timetables can be found here.